sunzihan23/tp/docs/UserGuide.md

 ### Editing a student : `edit`

-Edits an existing student that the user is currently overseeing.
+Edits the details of an existing student from the list of students in the selected course.

-**Format:** `edit INDEX [n/NAME] [e/EMAIL] [t/ENUM_TAG] [r/REMARK] [pq/PENDING_QUESTION]`
+**Format:** `edit INDEX [n/NAME] [e/EMAIL] [t/TAG] [r/REMARK] [pq/PENDING_QUESTION]`
-* Edits the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed students list.
-* `INDEX`: Must be a **positive integer** (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* `INDEX`: Refers to the index number shown in the displayed student list.
+It must be a positive integer (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
-* Optional fields are indicated by square brackets [ ], but **at least one** of the optional fields must be provided.
+* All fields after `INDEX` are optional, as indicated by square brackets [ ].
+But **at least one** of the optional fields must be provided.
+* Field(s) specified in the command will replace existing field(s) for the student at the specified `INDEX`.
-* Field inputs **should not contain other prefixes**, e.g. `edit 1 r/new remark e/o` is not allowed as the prefix `e/` is contained in the input.
+* The inputs for each field should not contain other valid prefixes.
+For example, `edit 1 r/new remark e/o`, where the `REMARK` field is intended to be `new remark e/o`, is not allowed because the valid prefix `e/` for `EMAIL` is included in the input for the `REMARK` field.
-* Existing values will be updated to the input values.
-* When editing tags/remarks/pending questions, the respective existing fields of the person will be removed i.e. adding of tags/remarks/pending questions is not cumulative.
+* Note that when editing tags/remarks/pending questions, the respective existing fields of the student will be removed, meaning that adding of tags/remarks/pending questions is not cumulative.

 **Examples:**
-* `edit 1 t/good` Edits the tag of the first student in the displayed student list to be GOOD.
+* `edit 1 t/good` edits the tag of the first student in the displayed student list to be GOOD.
-* `edit 2 n/Alex Yeoh t/average` Edits the name of the second student to be Alex Yeoh and changes the tag to AVERAGE.
+* `edit 2 n/Alex Yeoh t/average` edits the name of the second student to be Alex Yeoh and changes the tag to AVERAGE.
-* `edit 3 r/participative` Edits the remark of the third student to be "participative".
+* `edit 3 r/participative` edits the remark of the third student to be "participative".
 * `edit 4 pq/what is a logic gate? n/David Lee` returns the following result:
 *![Edit_Student](images/CommandSuccessScreenshots/EditStudentSuccess.png)*